-When it comes down to it, all of the benefits of technology strategy just mentioned enable your company to serve your customers better.
+When it comes down to it, all of the benefits of strategic planning just mentioned enable your company to serve your customers better and reap the benefits of innovative technology.
 When your technology works, your data is secure, and your people have the technology tools they need to do their jobs, you’re set up to deliver great customer experiences, but wait… there’s more.

 You can use IT strategy to make your customer experience even better when you find technology solutions that allow you to become even more responsive.
 We’re talking about things like streamlining processes with automation, increasing visibility with real time information, or improving how you collaborate.
 This is how strategic use of technology becomes a competitive advantage.

 Who Sits in the IT Strategy Chair for You?

 If IT is an afterthought and not an integral part of your business strategy, it’s probably because you don’t have a guide to point the way and guide you down the right path.
 Here at Bellwether, all of our clients receive vCIO services so that technology does have a place at the strategy table.
 The outcome is that the ROI that they get from IT is measured in improved business results.

 If that’s not what you’re getting right now, it’s time to explore your options.
 Don’t wait until something bad happens (like a cyber incident or losing your biggest customer) before you decide to make a change.